hpc2n/gpu-course/hands-ons/4.advanced/1.async/README.md

-# CUDA streams and asynchronous data transfers
+# Streams and asynchronous data transfers

 ## Objectives

- - Learn how to use CUDA streams
+ - Learn how to use streams
  - Learn how to use asynchronous data transfers

 ## Instructions